What Is a COI? Certificate of Insurance Explained Simply

 2. Producer

-This section will list the name and address of the insurance agent or broker who issued your COI.
+This section lists the name and address of the insurance agent or broker who issued your COI.

 3. Insured

-The legal name and address of the business or individual covered under the insurance policies described on the COI.
+This shows the legal name and address of the person or company covered under the insurance policies described on the COI.

 4. Insurers Affording Coverage

-This section will list all of the insurance companies that the Insured has policies under.
-They are listed A through F.
+This section lists all of the insurance companies that the insured has policies under.
+They are usually listed A through F.

 5. Coverages

-Your “Coverages” section is the longest, as this is where you will find all of the details of your business insurance coverage, including insurance type, effective dates, and limits.
-This area is where COIs tend to get a little confusing, so let’s break it down.
+Your Coverages section is the longest because this is where you will find the details of your business insurance coverage, including policy type, effective dates, expiration dates, and limits.

 6. Description of Operations

 If there are any specific operations, locations, or projects that the Certificate of Insurance applies to, they will be listed here.
-This is also where the COI would list information about any Additional Insured or Subrogation Waiver.
+This is also where the COI may show special wording about Additional Insured status or Waiver of Subrogation.

 7. Certificate Holder

-The name and address of whoever is requesting the Certificate of Insurance.
-In some cases, this may be the business itself; in other cases, it may be their client or another institution.
+This is the name and address of whoever is requesting the Certificate of Insurance.
+In some cases, this may be the business itself.
+In other cases, it may be a client, landlord, contractor, or another institution.

 8. Cancellation

-This is another disclaimer that lists the number of days that the insurance company will send notice to the Certificate Holder in the event that any of the policies are canceled before the expiration date listed.
+This is another disclaimer that lists the number of days the insurance company will send notice to the certificate holder if any of the listed policies are canceled before the expiration date.
 Thirty days is standard.

 9. Authorized Representative

-Your Certificate of Insurance must include the signature of your insurance agent/broker or a representative of the agency.
+Your Certificate of Insurance must include the signature of your insurance agent, broker, or another authorized representative of the agency.

 For more information on insurance terms you need to know, check our guide here.